• Our Services

 Just the Facts: Children & Anxiety

 At some time or another, just like adults, all children feel anxious.
 It’s a part of growing up and adjusting constantly to surroundings and new experiences.
 Problems, though, develop when children have a persistent and nearly constant state of anxiety about life in general, or very specific elements of what they deal with so that fear takes over and controls them and keeps them from thriving.
-It can affect them in their personal life, school life, and social life.
+It can affect their personal life, school life, and social life.

-How Prevalent is Children’s Anxiety?
+How Prevalent Is Children’s Anxiety?

 • The most prevalent mental health disorder in children and teens

-• 2 of every 5 grade school children have fears of separation from a parent
+• 2 of every 5-grade school children have fears of separation from a parent

 • 2 of every 5 children aged 6 – 12 years have at least seven fears that they find troubling